activisthandbook/activisthandbook/articles/wellbeing/riot-medicine.md

 langCode: en
 articleID: Deg8NLdjp5VRnwXECCU9H1YWMWDUbbQa
 languageCollectionID: 0_srD33Dxjp1Rf2OKG5FXnyZt4VMbqFF
-updatedTimestamp: 1668494118157
+updatedTimestamp: 1677739941018
 createdTimestamp: 1602158637408
+wordCount: 1371
 tags: []
 ---

 **This page is meant as a starting point for anyone who wants to learn more about providing first aid at protests.
-Start by reading the introduction below, or explore the various topics about street medics further down.** **If you need a quick reference during actions, make sure to check out the** [**FIELD GUIDE.**](/wellbeing/riot-medicine/field-guide)
+Start by reading the introduction below, or explore the various topics about street medics further down.
+If you need a quick reference during actions, make sure to check out the** [**FIELD GUIDE.**](/wellbeing/riot-medicine/field-guide)

 This section of Activist Handbook was derived from the book [Riot Medicine](https://riotmedicine.net), which the author Håkan Geijer generously published under a Creative Commons Zero 1.0 Universal license.